ekasikci/mail_generator/README.md

 # Mail Generator

-Mail Generator is a Python-based application that extracts job postings from career pages and generates tailored job application emails using language models.
+Mail Generator is a Python-based application that extracts job postings from career pages and generates tailored job application emails using large language models.

 ## Features